 Tignes has a number of extremely challenging and advanced pistes.
-With a host of "naturide" (un-groomed) black runs, steep pisted blacks and some reds that are verging on blacks you can test skiing and enjoy some of the challenges Tignes has to offer.
-Tignes boasts the area's longest run, an exhilarating 10km black run called La Sache, that descends from the top of the L’Aiguille Percée and 'the eye of the needle', through a spectacular valley to Tignes Les Brévières.
+With a host of "naturide" (un-groomed) black runs, steep pisted blacks and some reds that are verging on blacks, you can test your riding and enjoy some of the challenges Tignes has to offer.
+Tignes also boasts the area's longest ski run, an exhilarating 10km black called La Sache, that descends from the top of the L’Aiguille Percée (the eye of the needle), through a spectacular valley to Tignes Les Brévières.

 Grande Motte & The Palet / L'Aiguille

 Come down the glacier on the red runs before taking Tichot and Grattalu on the opposite side of Val Claret.
-For more challenging skiing off these lifts, there is the red mogul run – Le Mur – and also take Col des Ves which leads to the top of Guerlain Chicherit, the naturide piste.
+For more challenging skiing off these lifts, there is the red mogul run, Le Mur, and Col des Ves which leads to the top of Guerlain Chicherit, the naturide piste.
 This is un-groomed and is usually home to some challenging moguls.
-You can also take the challening black piste Pramecou which is more groomed but still has plenty of challenging moguls and steep descents.
-The Col des Ves lift is currently the slowest in resort at 22mins, so although the runs are well worth it, bear this in mind in poor weather, and in time-planning to get back to Val!
+You can also take the challenging black piste Pramecou, which is more groomed but still has plenty of testing moguls and steep descents.
+The Col des Ves lift is currently the slowest in resort at 22 minutes, so although the runs are well worth it, bear this in mind in poor weather, and in time-planning to get back to Val!

 The easiest way into Tignes Le Lac is straight down Trolles off Piste H at the top of Tommeuses.
 This is a wide black run with a steep pitch and a long schuss at the end.
 It is then worth going back up the Aeroski (if you are feeling confident with naturide runs) to do Paquerettes under the lift if it is open.

-In the afternoon, ski to Tignes les Brevieres on Sache, probably the most challenging black run in the resort, as it is usually full of moguls!
+In the afternoon, ski to Tignes les Brévières on Sache, probably the most demanding black run in the resort, as it is usually full of moguls!
 Providing the snow conditions are good, it can be a fantastic run.
-There is an escape route on Echappatoire and Pavot if it does prove too tricky.
-Alternatively try the Silene black naturide piste under the Marais lifts, it is not always open so if it is, it is definitely one to try.
-Head back to Le Lac and Val by taking the Sache bubble, Aiguille Rouge, Bleuets run, and Aeroski back to Val d’Isere.
+There is an escape route on Échappatoire and Pavot if it does prove too tricky.
+Alternatively try the Silène black naturide piste under the Marais lifts, it is not always open but if it is, it is definitely one to try.
+Head back to Le Lac and Val by taking the Sache bubble, Aiguille Rouge, Bleuets run, and Aeroski back to Val d’Isère.